 You are probably looking forward to a family vacaton this summer.
 Getting out of the house, having a change of scenery, enjoying quality time with your family rather than just required togetherness.
 You’re not alone.
-A recent study found that 6% of Americans are ready to travel more in 2021.
-But they are paying more attentiona than ever to health and safety.
+But with covid barely inthe rearview and monkey pox on the horizon traveling families are paying more attention than ever to health and safety.

-If you’re among those wanting a real vaction with your kids this summer you’re likely wondering what your bet options are for a getaway that will be fun, relaxing, affordable and that will let you feel comfortable about health and safety.
+Most parents are looking for a a vacation that will be fun, relaxing and affordable plus will let you feel comfortable about health and safety.

 As you plan your post-pandemic vacation, check out the following ideas and tips for a safe family vacation.

 Plan A Safe & Healthy Summer Vacation With Kids

 If you want a real vacation but aren’t sure you want to fly yet, or drive very far, why not plan the ultimate staycation?
 With restaurants, museums, theme and water parks and beaches more fully open this summer, you can have a great time exploring your region on day trips or wasy one-two-night stays nearby.

 A staycation may sound umderwhelming compared to traveling to new destinations this summer.
 But worrying isn’t relaxing.
 This is a great way to enjoy some fun and relaxation with your kids while not having to step out of your covid comfort zone.
 Plus a staycation is easy on your budget.
 It can help you save for your ultimate vacation next summer.

 With a little research and some planning, it’s easy to put together a staycation to suit your family’s interests and budget.
 Depending on the ages of your kids and your interests you could spend a week exploring new parks and hiking trails in your area, visit a nearby amusement park, aquarium, zoo or museum, or spending a night in a nearby city you haven’t visited in a while.